Where to stay in Prague.

 Where to stay in Zizkov

-Apartment Sense of Zizkov (apartment, 54 Euros, 9.4 rating).
+Apartment Sense of Zizkov (apartment, 9.4 rating).
 And next to the Zizkov TV tower.

-Baranova Apartments (great apartments, 600 euros for 4 night stay).
+Baranova Apartments (great apartments, 9.6 rating).
 Also next to TV tower.

 There are other neighbourhoods where you can stay.
 Our first time ever in Prague we stayed for 3 months in an apartment in Prague 8 (a working class neighbourhood on the outskirts of Prague).
 We had to take the bus and metro to get to the center – but with Prague’s wonderful transport system it would take under 30 minutes.
 And the apartment cost less than $500 US/month (it was through a mutual friend.
 You won’t find a price like that any other way).
 But my point is that it is easy to get around Prague and you shouldn’t be afraid to look at all options.